MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - Pulling info from [this youtube video](https://youtu.be/aNk2CAkHvlE?si=c3iVtePk2zZ3C3vQ) to make a frankenstein backend 🙃

 - [documentation](https://www.javatpoint.com/django-image-upload) on image upload images on django

+### 10:00

+- creating a To Do List to prioritize MVP